shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name=""></a>

-<a name=""></a>

-<a name=""></a>

-<a name=""></a>

 <a name="Snapper"></a>SNAPPER, Gen'l George Gordon Meade.
-(Quill quotes from a letter, kindness Mrs. Marie T. Capps, Map and Manuscript Librarian, U. S. Military Academy: "Major General George Gordon Meade had the nickname of "The Snalling Turtle" which was given to him before the Civil War.
+(Quill quotes from a letter, kindness Mrs. Marie T. Capps, Map and Manuscript Librarian, U. S. Military Academy: "Major General George Gordon Meade had the nickname of "The Snapping Turtle" which was given to him before the Civil War.
 Just Where or when is now known.")
 How doubly prophetic! #2.

 <a name="Souter"></a>SOUTER, cobbler, shoemaker, T/Y/R/B. Sc. #3.